Túpac Amaru Revolutionary Movement: Ideology

 The ideology of the MRTA is informed by both Peruvian nationalism and Marxism-Leninism.
 The MRTA takes its name from Sapa Inca Tupac Amaru, the last Inca emperor who led a failed rebellion against the Spanish colonial government and was executed in 1572.
 One of his descendants, Jose Gabriel Condorcanqui, took the name Tupac Amaru II and led another popular revolt against the Spanish (1780–1782).
 The MRTA considered itself the vanguard of ideas that already had popular support among oppressed groups, much like the indigenous leader.
 In their official statements, the MRTA drew a connection to the anti-colonial struggle against the Spanish to the twentieth century, arguing that Peru was still a subordinate economy to the west especially the United States.
-Despite the inspiration from the past struggles of Indigenous peoples of Peru, MRTA was not founded by Indigenous leaders, it was not an ethnically focused Indigenous organization, and it was not primarily focused on Indigenous rights.
+Despite the inspiration from the past struggles of Indigenous peoples of Peru, MRTA was not founded by Indigenous leaders, it was not an ethnically focused Indigenous organization, and it did not primarily focus on Indigenous rights.

 The MRTA argues that globalization is the mechanism of neo-colonialism, even that there is no real difference.
-The MRTA sees the IMF and World Bank as important instruments of neo-colonialism, and argues that the policies enforced by these organizations on Peru have caused unemployment and stalled development.
+The MRTA saw the IMF and World Bank as important instruments of neo-colonialism, and argued that the policies enforced by these organizations on Peru had caused unemployment and stalled development.
 In their first radio transmission, the MRTA said, "the war which we begin today is a continuation of the open and clandestine war we Peruvians have waged against foreign and internal oppressors (for centuries)."
 Drawing upon the works of Jose Carlos Mariategui's Seven Interpretive Essays on Peruvian Reality, the MRTA combines an appreciation for Peru's indigenous history with the works of Karl Marx.
 Peruvian Marxists differ from traditional Marxists in a few ways.
 Notably, the Peruvian Marxist tradition holds that non-industrial workers could become politically conscious and begin a popular uprising, a notion dismissed by European Marxists in Mariategui's time.
 Peruvian Marxists are less concerned with achieving the key precursors of traditional Marxist revolutions, and instead focus on the daily experiences of Peruvians.
 Revolution, they argue, is the only way to improve the conditions of the Peruvian people.